Chweya » Property Management: Definition, Roles, Types, and Duties

 Residential Property Management

-Residential property managers are commonly engaged to oversee rental properties, taking charge of various aspects of the rental process.
-They are typically tasked with managing:
+Residential property managers are mostly engaged in overseeing rental properties, taking charge of various aspects of the rental process.
+They are tasked with managing the following:

 1. Single-family homes